Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Will my home insurance premium go up if I add solar panels?

 Yes, in most cases.
 Because solar panels increase your home's replacement cost, you will likely need to raise your dwelling coverage limit, which raises your premium.
-The typical increase ranges from $50 to $100 per year for a mid-sized system, though larger or higher-value systems can push premiums higher, especially in areas with significant weather risks.
+The typical 2026 increase ranges from $120 to $300 per year, calculated at roughly 1% to 3% of the added coverage amount.
+Larger systems and homes in hail-prone or hurricane-exposed states can push premiums higher.

 Are leased solar panels covered by my homeowners insurance?